CARSON, DUNLOP & ASSOCIATES LTD.

 - To identify trends and patterns related to the use of goods and services in the home inspection and construction industries and to provide information on those trends and patterns to our customers and others.

-In addition, in the unlikely event that Carson Dunlop sells all or substantially all of its assets, personal information, including your collected personal information and that of your clients will be one of the transferred assets.
+In addition, if Carson Dunlop sells all or substantially all of its assets, personal information, including your collected personal information and that of your clients may be one of the transferred assets.

 The specific uses of personal information in connection with the foregoing purposes will be limited to what a reasonable person would consider appropriate in the circumstances.